 So Chad, I trust the above reasons make it simple to understand why your primary house is not an investment,…but is there a way you could still turn your primary house into an investment?

 The good news is: Yes and there are in fact several ways to make it an investment.

 - Are there unused rooms that you could rent out on a monthly basis or through Airbnb?
 Could you build or renovate your basement/attic to make it a small rental apartment?
 Great you found a way to generate revenues!

-- After a few years and if all goes well you should have paid down your fair share on the mortgage and the house may have appreciated in value by a couple of per cents.
-An idea is to borrow against that “unused” additional equity to purchase an investment property that will create a monthly cash-flow.
-This is for example how I purchased my garages that bring me additional monthly cash-flows.
+- After a few years and if all goes well you should have paid down your fair share on the mortgage and the house may have appreciated in value by a couple of percents.
+An idea is to borrow against that “unused” additional equity to purchase an investment property that will create a monthly cash flow.
+This is for example how I purchased the garages that bring me additional monthly cash flows.
 The bank lent me extra money against my apartment and I have used that money to purchase the garages.
 My additional mortgage and the little maintenance costs are covered by the garage rents.
 The same principle could apply to an additional rental apartment.
 But wait a second Chad, do not run to the bank just yet!
-Do your homework first, study the market and rental prices.
+Do your homework first, and study the market and rental prices.
 Your tenant´s rent should cover your mortgage plus additional costs.

 Bringing it all together

 So Chad, are you still convinced that your home is an investment?
 Are homes in your area considered a great investment?
-Do you even consider to buy a home at all?
+Do you even consider buying a home at all?
 Please comment below I am all ears!

 Disclosure: This post may contain affiliate links.
 That means I may make a small commission (at no cost to you) if you make a purchase.
 This will help to support Joney Talks!